guoyongcs/LCCGAN-v2/README.md

 * AutoEncoder (AE) learns the embeddings on the latent manifold.

 * Local Coordinate Coding (LCC) learns local coordinate systems.
-Specifically, we train LCCGAN-v1 with q=2 and LCCGAN-v2 with q=3.
+Specifically, we train LCCGAN-v1 with q=2 and LCCGAN++ with q=3.

 * The LCC sampling method is conducted on the latent manifold.